 What is Java?

-Java is referred to as a statically typed programming language which we can use for general purposes.
+Java is referred to as a statically typed programming language that we can use for general purposes.
 When it comes to Python vs Java, the latter is object-oriented and concurrent as a programming language.
-At the time when java was designed, it was created as a language which would work on all the platforms without any discrepancies along with the assistance of Java Virtual Machine (JVM).
+At the time when java was designed, it was created as a language that would work on all the platforms without any discrepancies along with the assistance of Java Virtual Machine (JVM).

 Differences Between Python vs Java

 Both Python and Java are used widely by software programmers and IT engineers.
 But both the languages are extensively different from each other.
 Mentioned below are some major differences between Python vs Java.

 When it comes to the analysis of a language, semantics is the major factor to consider.
 We can assess the implementations of both these languages and then compare their speed.
 When it comes to the performance of Python vs Java, we have to evaluate the execution speed along with the third-party libraries as well.
 As java is a compiled language, it is faster in terms of the speed of execution.
 On the other hand, Python is slightly slower because it is an interpreted language.

 The next determining factor for the difference between Python vs Java is the syntax used in them.
 As aforementioned, Python is a dynamically-typed language which means that you need not state the value of variable types.
 While using Python, there isn’t any need for brackets as well as indentation rules which makes the syntax of python comparatively easier and similar to the English language.